mstraciak/flashforge-ad5m-mods/extruder/readme.md

 # Files for extruder housing.
 i try make model of extruder housing for my printer, because original was damaged with unclog tool.
 THIS MODEL IS UNTESTED, so if anyone send me feedback, i will be glad for that. original back plate should be fit to this.
+Always use latest version.
+Older versions are only for reference and backup.

 **Printing info (SLA):**